hjgode/phpSANE/README.md

 * although scanimage says the scanner supports brightness and contrast, phpSane was unable to read the correct values.
 I hardcoded  brightness and contrast default, min and max values (0,-50, 50).

+* fixed download php.
+The overwrite var and use is not useful.

+* changed Download button text to Download as ZIP

+* changed file list File to File (click to load) for clarification

 ## brother-mfc-235c-usb-scanner.ini

 	mode:Black & White;Gray [Error Diffusion];True Gray;24bit Color|True Gray